nhathadt11/blog/content/posts/why-do-distant-galaxies-look-red/index.md

 Where:

-V is the speed of sound, v is the speed of the object perceiving the sound.
+V is the speed of sound and v is the speed of the object perceiving the sound.

 Consider the example: a police car is moving west at 20m/s toward a driver who is moving east at 25m/s.
 The police car emits a frequency of 900 Hz.
 What frequency is detected by the driver?
 (The speed of sound in air at 20C is 343m/s).